ProjecticumDataScience/lumbricus/raw_data/readme.md

 For the second step:

-The same fasta is scanned by GeneMark.hmm version 3.68  with final results  : ...
+The same fasta is scanned by GeneMark.hmm version 3.68  with final results  : ...  own model requered !  not build yet
-( ca. 50 000, complete genome ? )

 command bash: